15 Apr

 What is epilepsy?

 Epilepsy is a neurological condition that from time to time produces brief disturbances in the normal electrical functions of the brain.
-Normal brain function is made possible by millions of tiny electrical charges passing between nerve cells in the brain and to all parts of the body.
-When someone has epilepsy, this normal pattern may […]
+Normal brain function is made possible by millions of […]

 Read more...